Database Administrator Interview Questions and Answers

 Roles of DBA:

 3. What is a Relationship?
-How many types of Relationships in DBMS?
+How many types of Relationships are in DBMS?

 Ans – An association of several entities in an Entity Relation model is called a Relationship.